johnlacomba/Game-SpaceTradingSim/README.md

 ## How the flows work

 ### Sign In / Sign Up
-1) Click “Sign In / Sign Up”.
+1) Click “Sign In / Sign Up” to open the in-app modal.
-2) Frontend calls Amplify signInWithRedirect() → Cognito Hosted UI.
-3) After authentication, Cognito redirects back to /auth/callback.
-4) Frontend calls fetchAuthSession() to exchange the code for tokens and stores the session.
+2) Submit credentials (or create a new account).
+The frontend calls Amplify `signIn`, `signUp`, or `confirmSignUp` directly against Cognito.
+3) On success, Amplify stores the Cognito session locally.
-5) UI updates to authenticated state.
+4) UI updates to authenticated state and unlocks gameplay.

 ### Launch Mission (WebSocket)
 1) Frontend requests an access token via fetchAuthSession().